-STEP 1: Doorway and Wall Preparation (Floating Installations)
+STEP 1: Doorway and Wall Preparation (All Installations)

 - Undercut door casings and jambs.
 Remove any existing base, shoe mold or doorway thresholds.
 These items can be replaced after installation.
 When undercutting door casings the installer should confirm there is the recommended expansion space.
 The floor must have 1/16˝ clearance under the door casing to be able to float freely without vertical restriction (Floating installations).

-STEP 2: Plan Your Layout Using the Following Steps (Floating Installations)
+STEP 2: Plan Your Layout Using the Following Steps (All Installations)